 CCIAOR Board of Director Meetings.

-The CCIAOR Board of Directors will meet as necessary and at a minimum of six (6) times a year.
-The CCIAOR Board of Directors shall designate a regular time and place of meeting and notices of these meetings shall be provided to the membership no later than forty-eight (48) hours prior to the meeting.
+The CCIAOR Board of Directors will meet as necessary and at a minimum of four (4) a year.
+The CCIAOR Board of Directors shall designate a regular time and place of meeting and meetings shall be publicized to the membership. no later than forty-eight (48) hours prior to the meeting.
 All members are invited to attend Board of Director meetings.
 Members may not be present for any Executive Session meetings.
 Any member who attends a Board of Director meeting may be recognized at the pleasure of the Chair.
-Approved Minutes of the meetings of the CCIAOR Board of Directors shall be posted on the CCIAOR website in a timely manner.
+Approved Minutes of the meetings of the CCIAOR Board of Directors shall be made available online for members to access.

 Special Meetings of the CCIAOR Board of Directors.

 Special meetings of the CCIAOR Board of Directors may be called by or at the request of the President or any two (2) Directors.
 The person or persons authorized to call special meetings of the CCIAOR Board of Directors may fix the place for holding any special meeting of the CCIAOR Board of Directors called by them.
-If a special meeting is called, it shall be accompanied by a statement of the purpose of the meeting Notice of the meeting shall be provided to the membership at least forty-eight (48) hours prior to the meeting.
+If a special meeting is called, it shall be accompanied by a statement of the purpose of the meeting and meetings shall be publicized to the membership at least forty-eight (48) hours prior to the meeting.

 Quorum.